Inference in Linear Dyadic Data Models with Network Spillovers: Theoretical Results

 \begin{assumption}[\citet{Kojevnikov_et_al-2021}, Assumption 4.1] There exists $p>4$ such that (a) $\sup_{N\geq 1} \max_{m\in\mathcal{M}_{N}} E\big[ | \varepsilon_{m} |^{p} \mid \mathcal{C}_{M} \big] < \infty$ $a.s.$; \\ (b) $\lim_{M\rightarrow\infty} \sum_{s\geq 1} |\omega_{M}(s)-1| \delta_{M}^{\partial}(s)\theta_{M,s}^{1-\frac{2}{p}} = 0$ $a.s.$; \\ (c) $\lim_{M\rightarrow \infty}\frac{1}{M} \sum_{s\geq 0} c_{M}(s,b_{M};2) \theta_{M,s}^{1-\frac{4}{p}} = 0$ $a.s.$, where

 \end{assumption}

 Assumption \ref{assm:Kojevnikov_et_al-2021:Assm4.1} (a) is a stronger counterpart to Assumption \ref{assm:ExogenousRegression:ConditionalFiniteMoment2}, as it requires that a higher-order (i.e., higher than fourth order) conditional moment be well-defined.
 Assumption (b) posits a tradeoff between the kernel function, the denseness of a network and the dependence coefficients.
 Specifically, the kernel function $\omega_{M}$ is required to converge to one sufficiently fast. \citet{Kojevnikov_et_al-2021} demonstrate primitive conditions under which this requirement is fulfilled (Proposition 4.2).
-Assumption (c) indicates a condition between the bandwidth, the denseness and the dependence coefficients, which is preserved in the suggested choice for $b_M$ above.
-For a fixed $p>4$, (b) and (c) preserve the same interpretation as Assumption \ref{assm:Kojevnikov_et_al-2021:Assm3.2}: namely, the correlation must decay much faster relative to the growth of the density of the network, or vice versa.
+Assumption (c) requires that the correlation coefficients decay much faster relative to the denseness of the network.
+This is satisfied in the suggested choice for $b_M$ above.